-3. Create a key pair for accessing the Linux virtual machine by following the procedure described in Registering a key pair.
+3. Create a key pair for accessing the Linux virtual machine by following the procedure described in Registering a key pair section of IBM Cloud Orchestrator User's Guide.

 Important: You must specify linux_key as name of the key pair.